 In the afternoon we crossed the checkpoint to visit the Birzeit university in Ramallah.

 the other side of the wall (or “the fence” as it’s put on the map) provided a huge contrast.
 Heavily built territory, buildings packed against each other, a lot more trash on the streets, and a general feeling of discomfort.
-You are now entering an open air prison.
+Perhaps a bit hyperbolic but it felt like we were entering an open air prison.

 The Birzeit university campus itself was very beautiful and you could see where the Saoudi-arab funding for Palestinians went…

 We got a little promotion video for the university, and another clip from “the rights to education program” with a lot of suggestive images of people crying at checkpoints.
 Talking about how difficult it is to get to university every day, to provoke an emotional reaction.
 Even though some in the group felt the bias in the clips was annoying and made them lose credibility, I feel like these emotional videos is something both sides do.
 Furthermore, you can’t get around the fact that it is ridiculously difficult to move around in “their” territory.
 When you don’t know if going to university is going to take 10 minutes or 2 hours today, it gets pretty frustrating.

 In the evening we arrived in Jerusalem, which the muslims in the group were super exited about, since it’s one of their holiest places.